Hong Kong Museum of Medical Sciences: History

 The building that would later become Hong Kong Museum of Medical Sciences was built in 1906.
 It was designed as a Bacteriological Institute and renamed to Pathological Institute after World War II.
 The building was designed by Leigh & Orange.

 Being the first laboratory of bacteriology in Hong Kong, it was constructed of red bricks and consisted of three blocks.
 The main block is a two-storey building with a basement.
 The second one was used as a dormitory and the third for keeping animals.

 In 1972, the institute was relocated to Victoria Road and the building was then used as a storeroom for Pathology Service for the Health Department.

 The building was declared a monument in 1990.
 In 1995, it was handed over to the Hong Kong Museum of Medical Sciences Society and converted to a public museum where it was opened on 16 March the following year.

 Features

 It is a three-tier building occupying 10000 sqft and it consists of 11 exhibition galleries including a gallery for Tai Ping Shan View, a game room, a library and the Gordon King Lecture Theatre.
+There is an entry fee charged at the museum of 20 Hong Kong Dollars per person.